BenjMy/dEXP_imaging/examples/README.rst

 Gallery of examples
 ===================

-Below is a gallery of examples:
+Below is a gallery of examples for different physics: gravimetry, magnetic and geoelectrical methods (SP and active ERT).

-Simple working example of a 2-sources mag depth estimation using dEXP theory